-“When I was nine or ten, I laid down on the grass, turned to the sky, and I saw a blue, blue sky.
+“My earliest memory of having faith was when I was 9 or 10.
+Laying down on the grass, I turned and saw a blue, blue sky.
 I was in my home’s garden.
-And I saw a small cloud.
-And when I turned towards the sky I thought “I want to be that cloud, I want to be so close to God like that cloud.”
-And I remember – I feel God is here.
-I don’t feel his presence because for me God is energy.
-It’s an energy that contains you, where one returns.
+I saw a small cloud and thought, ‘I want to be that cloud.
+I want to be so close to God like that cloud.’
+And I remember, I thought, ‘God is here.’
+I didn’t feel His presence because for me God is energy.
+God is an energy that contains you; where you return.

-I met Yemile Mizrahi Efrato in Mexico City where she is a Reiki healer who uses her Jewish understanding of Kabbalah (Jewish Mysticism) in her work, especially her work providing Reiki in hospital surgeries.
-I love Yemile’s story from her childhood, when she wanted to be a cloud so that she could be closer to God.
-And today as an adult, Yemile says “I ask God to be her heart and her hands.
+I met Yemile Misrahi Efrato in Mexico City.
+She is a reiki healer who uses her Jewish understanding of Kabbalah (Jewish mysticism) in her work, especially providing reiki in hospital surgeries.
+I love Yemile’s story from her childhood—when she wanted to be a cloud so that she could be closer to God.
+Yemile asks God to be her heart and her hands.

 - Judaism: Jay Michaelson beautifully describes the Jewish Kabbalistic understanding of non-dualism like this: “In the Zohar and elsewhere, the deepest secret is that, despite appearances, all things, and all of us, are like ripples on a single pond, motes of a single sunbeam, the letters of a single word.
-The true reality of our existence is One, Ein Sof, infinite, and thus the sense of separate self that we all have—the notion that “you” and “I” are individuals with souls separate from the rest of the universe— is not ultimately true.
+The true reality of our existence is One, Ein Sof, infinite, and thus the sense of separate self that we all have—the notion that ‘you’ and ‘I’ are individuals with souls separate from the rest of the universe— is not ultimately true.
 The self is a phenomenon, an illusion, a mirage.”

-- Islam: In the Quran 50:16 it states: وَلَقَدۡ خَلَقۡنَا ٱلۡإِنسَـٰنَ وَنَعۡلَمُ مَا تُوَسۡوِسُ بِهِۦ نَفۡسُهُ ۥۖ وَنَحۡنُ أَقۡرَبُ إِلَيۡهِ مِنۡ حَبۡلِ ٱلۡوَرِيدِ “And indeed We have created man, and We know whatever thoughts his inner self develops, and We are closer to him than (his) jugular vein.”
+- Islam: In the Quran 50:16 it states: وَلَقَدۡ خَلَقۡنَا ٱلۡإِنسَـٰنَ وَنَعۡلَمُ مَا تُوَسۡوِسُ بِهِۦ نَفۡسُهُ ۥۖ وَنَحۡنُ أَقۡرَبُ إِلَيۡهِ مِنۡ حَبۡلِ ٱلۡوَرِيدِ “And indeed We have created man, and We know whatever thoughts his inner self develops, and We are closer to him than [his] jugular vein.”